victorpengmx/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-### Ranking
+### Clear

-1. Ranking when all persons are being displayed

-    1. Prerequisites: List all persons using the `people` command.
-Multiple persons in the list.
+1. Clearing all stored data in Connectify.

+    1. Prerequisites: Connectify is populated with data.

-    1. Test cases: `rank`, `rank ...(any other text following)...`.<br>
+    1. Test case: `clear`, `clear ...(any other text following)...`<br>
-       Expected: All persons are ranked by their corresponding priority.
-The text following the `rank` command is ignored.
+       Expected: Clears all stored data in Connectify.
+Clear will be successful even if Connectify has no data.
+The text following the `clear` command is ignored.

-    1. Test cases: `rank1` and other invalid commands.<br>
-       Expected: Persons list is not sorted.

 <div style="page-break-after: always;"></div>